-This condition, affectionately known as “chub rub,” is a disease called Hidradenitis suppurativa.
-It occurs when the delicate skin of the inner thighs rubs together, resulting in rashes and pimples.
+This condition, affectionately known as “chub rub,” occurs when the delicate skin of the inner thighs rubs together.

 The virus Molluscum contagiosum, or water warts, has a similar appearance to chafing and causes small bumps that may turn into pimples.
 It’s transmitted by coming into contact with the skin of an infected person.

 This virus can live for a while after being exposed to air, so items like underwear, towels, or anything else that comes into contact with the infected area may transmit the virus.